Empowering Teens

 Suspecting substance abuse from your child can be a frightening experience as a parent.
 No one wants to imagine that their child is beginning to experiment with drugs or is heading down the path of addiction.

-• Investing time and energy to new people and interests
+- Investing time and energy in new people and interests.

 If a parent begins to see some of these warning signs, it is a great idea to act as quickly as possible.
 Substance abuse and addiction do not simply get better on their own.
 They need professional assistance to improve.